locessentials/eng401-business-english-us/final-project/final-project-peer-evaluation.md

 # Final Project Evaluation

+## Purpose of These Criteria

+These evaluation criteria serve multiple purposes depending on your context:

+- **For students in formal courses**: Your instructor may use these rubrics to assess your final project
+- **For peer evaluation activities**: You can use these criteria to provide structured feedback to classmates
+- **For independent learners**: You can invite colleagues, mentors, or professional contacts to evaluate your work using these standards
+- **For self-assessment**: You can use these criteria to quality-check your work before submission

+The rubrics provide consistent standards for assessing business English competency and professional communication skills demonstrated through the Show & Tell project format.

 ## Overall Assessment Structure

-The final project is worth **10 points total**, representing a significant portion of your course grade.
-The evaluation is distributed across components that assess different aspects of your business English competency and professional communication skills.
+The final project assessment totals **10 points**, distributed across components that evaluate different aspects of business English competency and professional communication skills.

 ## Component Breakdown